chiral-carbon/kg-for-science/README.md

 Usage: main.py [OPTIONS]

 Options:
   --kind TEXT              Specify the kind of prompt input: json (default) or
                            readable
   --runtype [new|eval]     Specify the type of run: new or eval (default) --data TEXT              Specify the directory of the data if running on new
                            data
+  --sweep                  Run sweeps
-  --help                Show this message and exit.
+  --sweep_config TEXT      Sweep configuration file --load_best_config TEXT  Load the best configuration from a file --help                   Show this message and exit.
 ```

 We use 2 A100 80GB GPUs to perform extractions with Llama-3 70B.
 You can choose a different model if limited by memory and GPU.